syncfusion-content/javascript-docs/js/PivotClient/OLAP-Client-Elements.md

 </table>

 ##Axis Element Builder
-Axis Element Builder allows you to build the elements in the axes of OlapClient.
+Axis Element Builder allows you to build the elements in the axes of PivotClient.
 It supports three axes namely Categorical, Series and Slicer.
 Based on the construction of axes, PivotGrid and OlapChart will display the resultant data.

 ### Categorical (Column)
 The categorical axis defines one or more elements that are displayed along the Chart’s y-axis as labels and in the columns of the Grid.
 If more than one dimension is on the categorical axis, the Chart/Grid will stack each dimension.
 The order in which the dimensions are stacked is based on the order that they appear on the categorical axis.